dot CMS

 When teams spend more time managing a platform than focusing on customer experiences, innovation inevitably takes a back seat.
 DXPs can slow down your ability to experiment and iterate, as every change requires navigating the platform's inherent complexity.
 By the time you’ve implemented an update, the market may have already shifted.

-A Universal CMS fosters an environment of innovation.
+A headless CMS fosters an environment of innovation.
 With fewer moving parts, your team is free to experiment with new content ideas, design changes, or audience targeting strategies.
 Changes can be made swiftly, allowing you to iterate on customer feedback, stay ahead of competitors, and deliver fresh experiences more regularly.

 6. Cost Considerations